rktjmp/fennel-cljlib/doc/macros.md

 (when-meta [& body])
 ```

 Wrapper that compiles away if metadata support was not enabled.
-What
-this effectively means, is that everything that is wrapped with this
+What this effectively means, is that everything that is wrapped with
-macro will disappear from the resulting Lua code if metadata is not
+this macro and its `body` will disappear from the resulting Lua code
-enabled when compiling with `fennel --compile` without `--metadata`
+if metadata is not enabled when compiling with `fennel --compile`
-switch.
+without `--metadata` switch.

 ## `with-meta`
 Function signature: